Netgate Nexus Controller Setup¶

 Bookmark this page for faster access.

-The Netgate® Nexus controller uses the pfSense® Plus software User Manager, so the same credentials will work for the Netgate® Nexus controller that work for the pfSense® Plus software WebGUI.
+The Netgate Nexus controller authenticates using the settings in the pfSense Plus software User Manager, so credentials which work for the pfSense Plus software GUI also work for the Netgate Nexus controller.